rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

   });
 ```

-I find the added verbosity for type safety and readability well worth it.
+I don't mind the added verbosity if it leads to better readability and type safety.

 Fin!